+Site layout plans or construction schedules do not identify construction materials of above ground water supplies.

+Fire hydrant, spacing, design and sizing complies with Australian Standard AS 2419.1:2017.

+Hydrants are not located within any road carriageway or parking.

+Street hydrant is located within 70m of the lot which allows for 50m to a hard stand and all parts of a building or open yard are protected within 70m of the hardstand.

-- Fire hydrant, spacing, design and sizing complies with the relevant clauses of Australian Standard AS 2419.1:2021. - Hydrants are not located within any road carriageway. - Reticulated water supply to urban subdivisions uses a ring main system for areas with perimeter roads. - All above-ground water service pipes are metal, including and up to any taps - Bi-direction blue cat-eyes to be establishing on the road surface associated with street hydrants in accordance with Roads and Maritime Service, Delineation, Section 15 Raised pavement markers.
+Bi-direction blue cat-eyes to be establishing on the road surface associated with street hydrants in accordance with Roads and Maritime Service, Delineation, Section 15 - Raised pavement markers.